Spatial Social Networks (SSN) Visualization and Metrics with R

 This tutorial is dedicated to describe the basic concepts, methods, and visualizations involved to map and analyze non-planar networks (social networks & relationships) in geographic space using R. A non-planar network is a network in which the nodes are geolocated, while the edges can cross over each other without creating new nodes.
 For example, mapping Facebook friendships and flight routes in geographic space are non-planar.
 A planar network is spatially embedded in a way that the edges intersect only at the endpoints, such as the road, river, and eletrical grid networks.
 There are already some tutorials for mapping and analyzing planar networks, but none exists for non-planar networks.

-We assume our audience has basic knowledge of R programming with Tidyverse pakcage and basic GIS concepts (e.g., basic geometry types, coordinate system projection, spatial operation etc.).
+syntax and basic GIS concepts (e.g., basic geometry types, coordinate system projection, spatial operation etc.).
 If not, you can use this book Geocomputation with R to get started with the basic concepts.
 The book also leverages tmap

 Mapping relationship in geographic space has its own challenges, which is described thoroughly in Andris’s paper Challenges for Social Flows.
 In our visualization examples, we will try to show the best practices to map social networks in space that can counter some of these problems.